theloni-monk/NuvuDuckyBotCodebase/README.md

 * The core process handles videostreaming and image processing. it takes images in, processes them through a pipeline function and then streams its output.
 At the end of the pipeline it sends commands to the motorprocess regarding how to control the motors.

-## To Begin: place your image processing code into the file `pipeline.py` and the run main.py script within the parent folder
+## To Begin: place your image processing code into the file `pipeline.py` and the run main.py script within the myProject folder

 The function pipline within said file must return an image, and put motor values into the motorq